jewettaij/superpose3d_cpp/README.md

 (Details: This was measured on a single 1.7GHz i5-4210U CPU core.
-For this test, the [tests/test_superpose3d.cpp](tests/test_superpose3d.cpp) file was compiled using g++ with the "-Ofast" compiler flag, and then run with and without with the line invoking Superpose3D::Superpose() commented out.)
+For this test, the [tests/test_superpose3d.cpp](tests/test_superpose3d.cpp) file was compiled using g++ with the "-Ofast" compiler flag, and then run with and without the line invoking Superpose3D::Superpose() commented out.)
 </sub>

 ## Development Status: *Stable*